-The Borg Early Career Award honors the late Anita Borg, who was an early member of CRA-WP, and is inspired by her commitment to increasing the participation of women in computing research.
+The Anita Borg Early Career Award (BECA) is named in honor of Anita Borg, who was an early member of CRA-WP, and is inspired by her commitment to increasing the participation of women in computing research.

-The annual award is given to a woman in computer science and/or engineering who has made significant research contributions in computer science and/or engineering and has also contributed to the profession, especially in the outreach to women.
-We invite your nominations for the Borg Early Career Award (BECA).
+The annual award is given to a woman in computer science and/or engineering who has made significant research contributions in computer science and/or engineering and has also contributed to the profession, especially in outreach especially in the outreach to women.
+We invite your nominations for the Anita Borg Early Career Award (BECA).